suryj/Project1/README.md

-# Project1
+# Breast Cancer prediction
-A project on cancer prediction
+A Data science and Machine learning project on cancer prediction.